-- When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline.
+- When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline and both inside and outside of school.
 When we reference sexual harassment, we do so in the context of child on child sexual harassment.
-Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment. - Whilst not intended to be an exhaustive list, sexual harassment can include:

-- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - online sexual harassment.
+Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment. - Whilst not intended to be an exhaustive list, sexual harassment can include: - sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes - displaying pictures, photos or drawings of a sexual nature; - upskirting and; - online sexual harassment.
 This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
-It may include: - non-consensual sharing of sexual images and videos; - sexualised online bullying; - unwanted sexual comments and messages, including, on social media; - sexual exploitation; coercion and threats; and - Upskirting
+It may include: - consensual and non-consensual sharing of sexual images and videos; - sharing of unwanted or explicit content; - sexualised online bullying; - unwanted sexual comments and messages, including on social media; - sexual exploitation; coercion and threats; - coercing others into sharing images of themselves or performing acts they are not comfortable with online